TechStuff2020/CashPlus-Portfolio/README.md

 ### 30 second summary
-Going beyond off-the-shelf portfolio trackers and academic metrics such as IRR, XIRR, TWR and MWRs, this **Portfolio Doctor** helps you answer a simple question: Did my stock trading beat the index?
+Going beyond off-the-shelf portfolio trackers and academic metrics such as IRR, XIRR, TWR and MWRs, this unique **Portfolio tracker** helps you answer a simple question: Did my stock trading beat the index?
 To get the right answer, we use a concept of **Cash-aware portfolio** which is described below.
 The idle cash, even when earning small interest, has an opportunity cost.
 Brokerage fees, capital gains tax also cut into real returns.
 Only after all of that is factored in, we can correctly compare our stock picking and timing, against a plain BUY and HOLD index strategy.
 More conservative users can also use a benchmark of 60:40 index or any ETF.
 Based on region, benchmark curreency and index can be chosen, e.g. Dow Jones, Eurostoxx 50, S&P 500, DAX, SMI, Nifty-50 etc.

 ### Introduction and genesis of idea
 According to media, year 2022 saw a record number of first-time investors!
 A good portion of Gen-Z is beginning to earn, have investible savings.
 Besides this data - which may be real or cooked up ![Image](https://user-images.githubusercontent.com/20066864/243864065-292f45a0-8d9f-4091-963b-ec8aee2791c9.png) - one can feel that discussions in many social circles are beginning to involve "stock tips" or innocent brags about gains from Apple/Netflix/Tesla, etc etc. Over time, one wonders: